Calendar of Events

 18 – Wednesday

 5:30p Re-BORG.
 Berkeley-Oakland Restaurant Group is reborn and revived in honor of the incomparable Cathy Roha, who initiated this event and hosted it for many years.
 Assimilate delicious food and interesting conversation at a good restaurant somewhere in the central East Bay.
-Bring cash, your vaccination card, and a mask.
-Limited seating.
+Please bring cash.
 E-mail or call ahead for location up to a week ahead.
-RSVP by 3p on Tuesday, February 17.
+RSVP by 3p on Tuesday, March 17.
 Roberta Maguire, robertamaguire/a/t/hotmail.com, (510) 292-6370.
 PC, NS, NMPCW, ACW (RSE 3 W)

 21 – Saturday

-10a Equality Machine Discussion.
-We will be reading The Equality Machine: Harnessing Digital Technology for a Brighter, More Inclusive Future by Orly Lobel, 20 to 40 pages per week.
+10a How You Say It Discussion.
+We will be reading How You Say It: Why We Judge Others by the Way They Talk – and the Costs of This Hidden Bias by Katherine D. Kinzler, one chapter per week.
 Come to the discussion with your questions and observations.
+This is pretty low-key, expect to learn something and to have fun.
 Join us for one, a few, or all chapters.
-This week we’re reading Chapter 1: Why We Need an Equality Machine.
+This week we’re reading Chapter 5: Little Bigots?
 This is a Zoom event.
 The login details are listed on Meetup.
 Hosted by Pia Smith.
 PC (RSE Sa)

 12n Saturday Sizzle.
 Meet fellow Mensans for lunch at Sizzler restaurant, 1515 Fitzgerald Dr., Pinole 94564, sizzler.com/locations/sizzler-pinole/.
 Is their menu only for carnivores?
 No, they also have a large salad bar.
 RSVP to Lorna at lornagruber/a/t/yahoo.com by noon the day before so that we can put together a large enough table.
 Look for a Mensa sign on the table, in case you’re new.
 PC, NMPCW, NS (RSE 3 Sa)